servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

   methods do and use the same code in Compute Services that can't be inherited from `DbServiceBase<TDbContext>`.

-## Version 3: Switching to production-grade EF Core
+## Version 3: Production-grade EF Core code

 Code: [src/HelloCart/v3](https://github.com/servicetitan/Stl.Fusion.Samples/tree/master/src/HelloCart/v3)